lianqiw/maos/docs/33_example.md

 \page scao_ngs_example SCAO NGS

-The classic NGS AO is defined in \ref scao_ngs which supplements the basic \ref scao_base_example definition with NGS WFS \ref shwfs_ngs.
+The classic NGS AO is defined in \ref scao_ngs which supplements the basic \ref scao_base_example definition with NGS WFS \ref powfs_shngs.

 \page scao_lgs_example SCAO LGS

-The classic LGS AO is defined in \ref scao_lgs which supplements the basic \ref scao_base_example definition with an LGS WFS \ref shwfs_lgs and a Tip/Tilt/Focus NGS WFS \ref shwfs_ttf.
+The classic LGS AO is defined in \ref scao_lgs which supplements the basic \ref scao_base_example definition with an LGS WFS \ref powfs_shlgs and a Tip/Tilt/Focus NGS WFS \ref powfs_shttf.